SpecFuse: Ensembling Large Language Models via Next-Segment Prediction: Experimental Setup

 \subsection{Evaluation Methods}

 We use a variety of metrics for different tasks, following the test scripts from the Openllm leaderboard.
-To assess the quality of human question-answering, we apply BARTScore (Bart-S)~\citep{bart-score}, BERTScore (Bert-S)~\citep{bert-score}, GPT4-Rank (GPT4-R)~\citep{openai2024gpt4technicalreport}, BLEU~\citep{Bleu}, and ROUGE (R-n)~\citep{rouge}.
+For FuseEval, we apply BARTScore (Bart-S)~\citep{bart-score}, BERTScore (Bert-S)~\citep{bert-score}, GPT4-Rank (GPT4-R)~\citep{openai2024gpt4technicalreport}, BLEU~\citep{Bleu}, and ROUGE (R-n)~\citep{rouge}.
 For multiple-choice tasks such as MMLU and ARC-C, we select the option with the highest likelihood to calculate accuracy (Acc).
 For the reasoning dataset GSM8K, we evaluate exact match (EM) accuracy.
 For IFEVAL, we rely on the evaluation files provided by the dataset creators~\citep{IFeval}, testing under prompt-strict, instruction-strict, prompt-loose, and instruction-loose conditions.
+For AlpacaEval 2.0, we use the official GPT-4-based pairwise comparison framework~\citep{DollyV2}, where each model's output is evaluated against a GPT-4 reference response, and the win rate is computed as the final metric.
+A detailed description of some evaluation metrics for FuseEval is as follows: